stateful/docs.runme.dev/docs/integrations/cloud-render/gcp.md

 With Runme's cloud rendering capabilities, you can visualize your Google Cloud dashboard directly within your notebook.
 Follow the steps below to set up and use this feature.

-# Google Compute Engine via Runme Native Cloud Renderer
+## Google Compute Engine via Runme's Cloud Render

 Google Compute Engine (GCE) is a service that allows users to run virtual machines on Google's infrastructure.
 It offers a customizable and scalable environment for deploying, managing, and scaling applications.